Voice Payments

 The Challenge

-As Sam’s Club moved toward an Auto Renew for All membership strategy, capturing and maintaining a valid credit or debit card on file became critical to renewal success, FTC compliance, and member trust.
+As Sam's Club rolled out its Auto-Renew for All strategy, capturing and maintaining a valid card on file became load-bearing for renewal success, FTC compliance, and member trust.
+Digital and in-club channels were being redesigned to support this, but the voice channel had a gap that would have quietly undermined the whole initiative.

 My Role